mbakhoff/htmlbasic8/readme.md

 The entire process is described in detail in the [OAuth Core 1.0A specification](https://oauth.net/core/1.0a/).

-OAuth 2.0 is very similar, with some differences:
+OAuth 2.0 is very similar, with some differences that make it easier to use:
 * The step for getting the unauthorized request token is skipped.
 * Your application can specify which permissions it needs for the user (OAuth 1.0 authorizes all or nothing).
 * The *verification code* is not used.